 The first question the IRD WG discussed is what kind of user experience should a user have when he or she query Whois with IDNs.

-IRD WG members agreed that there is value in offering users with the ability to "use" U-label (Unicode form of an IDN label) or A-label (ASCII form of an IDN label) as they choose in WHOIS queries.
-Users may most often prefer a U-label since this is more visually recognizable and familiar than A-label strings (e.g. xn--<g1b63r1sh>), but users of a command line may want to submit and display A-labels.
+IRD WG members agree that there is value in supporting the the ability to "use" either a U-label (Unicode form of an IDN label) or an A-label (ASCII form of an IDN label) in WHOIS queries.
+Users may most often prefer a U-label (e.g. 测试.test) since this is more visually recognizable and familiar than A-label strings (e.g. or XN—0ZWM56D.test), but users of programmatic interfaces may want to submit and display A-labels or may not be able to input a U-label with their keyboard configuration.

 Preliminary Recommendation:

-The IRD-WG recommends the following requirement for WHOIS service in the IDN environment:
+The IRD-WG recommends the following requirement for a Whois service in the IDN environment:

 WHOIS clients (both port 43 and web) must be able to accept a user query of domain name in either U-label or A-label format;

-WHOIS clients must be able display result of queries in both U- and A label for the domain names; and
+WHOIS clients must be able display result of queries in both U- and A-label for the domain names; and

 Whois responses should include variants of an IDN label in the response as well.